richardhundt/luv/README.md

 ## States

 A state is an execution context which can be suspended or resumed.
-States can be either a thread - including the main thread - or a fiber.
+A state can be either a thread - including the main thread - or a fiber.

 States are not resumed immediately when ready, but are fair queued to be resumed at the next possible time, after they are signalled